OpportunityIntl/OI-Tooltips/README.md

 # OI-Tooltips
 Experimental tooltip solution that uses absolute positioning to position tooltip relative to the document.
 Currently uses data-attribute `tooltip-v2` to avoid conflicting with existing tooltip solution.
+Should eventually be merged into Weavr.

 ###Usage